reactjs/react.dev/content/docs/state-and-lifecycle.md

 }
 ```

-These methods are called "lifecycle hooks".
+These methods are called "lifecycle methods".

-The `componentDidMount()` hook runs after the component output has been rendered to the DOM.
+The `componentDidMount()` method runs after the component output has been rendered to the DOM.
 This is a good place to set up a timer:

 ```js{2-5}
   componentDidMount() {